 Gaudí and his concept of the house

-‘The house is the small nation of the family.
-The family, like the nation, has history, foreign relations, changes of government, etc. The independent family has its own house; what it does not have is a house for rent.
-The house itself is the native country and the rental house is the land of emigration; this is why the house itself is the ideal for all’.
+‘The house is the small family nation.
+The family, like the nation, has history, foreign relations, changes of government, and so on.
+The independent family has its own house, that which is not, has a rented house.
+The owned house is the native country, the rental house is the land of emigration; this is why the owned house is the ideal for all’.

 Thus begins one of Gaudí’s few surviving writings, a testimony of his thoughts on the house and the family.
 The title of the text is La casa pairal (The Manor House) and is found in the notebook called Manuscrit de Reus (The Manuscript of Reus), where the architect wrote down accounts and different thoughts about architecture and ornamentation.

 Throughout his writings, we can clearly make out Gaudí’s idea of the house in a specific socio-cultural context, although he specifies that ‘the manor house is not only needed by a certain era or family, it is needed by everyone always’.
 Thus, the young architect reflects on the dimensions of the site, the way the rooms of the homes are used and other subjects.
 The article also sketches out the features of the ideal house, which finally take shape in Casa Vicens.